Skip to content

 3. Register the Vue wrapper component

-Create a custom VitePress theme that registers the CodePreview component shipped with the plugin:
+Create a custom VitePress theme that sets up the Ember integration:

 ts